-Name Type Definition exclude_tables string Specifies a comma-separated list of tables to exclude.
-Each is either an exact match, or a regular expression of the form /regexp/ include-views table_names_only tables Boolean Boolean string Includes views in the output Only displays table names that match Specifies a comma-separated list of tables for which we should gather information.
-Each is either an exact match, or a regular expression of the form /regexp/
+Name Type Definition

+exclude_tables string Specifies a comma-separated list of tables to exclude.
+Each is either an

+exact match, or a regular expression of

+the form /regexp/

+include-views Boolean Includes views in the output

+table_names_only Boolean Only displays table names that match

+tables string Specifies a comma-separated list of

+~ tables for which we should gather

+information.
+Each is either an exact

+match, or a regular expression of the

+form /regexp/